badeend/Result/docs/index.md

 There are already dozens of similar packages.
 Yet, surprisingly, none of them provide what I'm looking for:

-- **No opinion on what is allowed to be a failure.** In other words: I want the failure type to be parameterized (`TFailure`) without constraints.
-IMO, hardcoding the failure type to e.g. `Exception` or `string` completely defeats the purpose of using a result type _in C#_.
+- **No opinion on what is allowed to be an error.** In other words: I want the error type to be parameterized (`TError`) without constraints.
+IMO, hardcoding the error type to e.g. `Exception` or `string` completely defeats the purpose of using a result type _in C#_.

 - **Just Result, nothing else.** I'm not interested in a complete Functional Programming framework that introduces 20-or-so new concepts, pushes all code into lambdas and attempts to redefine what it means to write C#.
 Not because I don't like FP, but because the language & ecosystem (sadly 🥲) doesn't afford it.